nullthoughts/laravel-json-column-mutators-trait/README.md

 Extends Laravel's HasAttributes Trait to enable nested attribute mutators for JSON cast columns

 ## Usage
-1. Copy into App\Traits, and declare `use SetJsonMutator;` within the Model using JSON columns
+1. Copy into App\Traits, and declare `use SetJsonMutator;` within the Model that is using JSON columns
 ```
 <?php